| Episode Two And A

 off poor Barbara Rhoades.
 This little favor is done as repayment for Linville's kind

 gesture of aiding Van Dyke back at Grand Central.
+As Supertrain speeds west on its way

 to Los Angeles, Linville figures out the danger his wife is in and becomes frantic in his attempts to get